syedaliirtaza/HeartDiseasePredictionApp/README.md

 After that click on "Run on android" to run the aplication on emulator

+## Note
+Some functionalities may not work i.e the real time prediction because we had to close down the aws sagemaker in order to avoid any charges

 # Here are some screenshots of the application

 ## Welcome page